Matt Derbyshire: Omonia Nicosia

 On 17 June 2016, Cypriot First Division club Omonia Nicosia announced the signing of Derbyshire.
 He made his debut on 30 June against FC Banants Yerevan in the first leg of the Europa League first qualifying round, and scored the only goal of the match.
 In his first league appearance, in a 3–1 win against Ermis Aradippou, Derbyshire opened the scoring with a second-minute penalty.
 On 4 January 2017 he drew attention when he scored a hat-trick against Ethnikos Achna in 4 minutes, overturning a 2–0 deficit against Omonia, that gave his side a valuable league victory.
 He continued to score regularly, and finished the season as the league's top scorer with 24 goals, three more than his nearest rival.

 On 9 August 2017, Omonia announced the extension of his contract until the summer of 2021.

 In the first game of the 2017-18 season, on 10 September 2017, he scored both goals for Omonia against Ethnikos Achna.
 He scored 23 goals from 33 appearances over the season, which made him again the league's top scorer.

 In the 2018–19 season Derbyshire made 25 league appearances but scored only twice.

 On the opening day of the 2019—20 season, Derbyshire opened the scoring against Doxa Katokopias with a header.

 Later career and retirement

 On 4 August 2020, it was announced that Derbyshire had signed for new Australian A-League club Macarthur FC on a two-year contract.

 On 10 July 2021, Macarthur FC confirmed that they had agreed an undisclosed fee for Derbyshire's transfer to Cypriot top-flight club AEK Larnaca.
 The move was reported elsewhere as a free transfer.

 Derbyshire signed for NorthEast United of the Indian Super League on 2 September 2022.

 On 30 December 2022 it was announced that Derbyshire would sign for Bradford City on 9 January 2023.
 He was released by Bradford City at the end of the 2023–24 season.

 On 1 November 2024, Derbyshire announced his retirement from football.

-On 30 December 2024, Derbyshire came out of retirement to join Northern Premier League Premier Division side Matlock Town.